seanpm2001/GitHub_Stats_A/Seasons/3/README.md

 #### Access token for 2022 August

-The access token for this project has not yet been renewed for 2022 August
+The access token for this project was renewed on 2022, August 26th, before 7:00 pm PST

 ***